 I completed the taught course at Level 6 of study with the Welsh Psychotherapy Partnership (WPP) as an Integrative Psychotherapist in 2014.

 I previously trained with the Institute of Arts in Therapy and Education (London).

-I have worked in the field of mental health in Swansea for twenty years.
+I have worked in the field of mental health in Swansea for twenty five years.
 I am confident working as a therapist with people with a range of diagnoses and have experience referring on, with your agreement, where it might be useful.
 I also enjoy working with people for whom diagnosis holds little interest or personal relevance!